Higher rank lattices are not coarse median: Introduction

 Note that the CAT(0) cube complex is not assumed to be of finite dimension, and it could also be endowed with the $L^p$ distance for any $p \in [1,\infty]$.

-Also note that Corollary~\ref{cor:not_qi_CCC} still holds if we consider non-discrete thick affine buildings and non-discrete CAT(0) cube complexes.
+Also note that Theorem~\ref{thm:not_qi_CCC} still holds if we consider non-discrete thick affine buildings and non-discrete CAT(0) cube complexes.

 Furthermore, for uniform lattices in semisimple Lie groups, Property (RD) implies the Baum-Connes conjecture without coefficient (see~\cite{lafforgue_RD}).
 Property (RD) has been proved notably for uniform lattices in $\SL(3,\K)$, where $\K$ is a local field (see~\cite{ramagge_robertson_steger}, \cite{lafforgue_SL3} and \cite{chatterji_SL3}).
 Valette conjectured that uniform lattices in semisimple Lie groups satisfy property (RD).
-Since being coarse median implies property (RD), one could ask if this could be a way to prove property (RD) for higher rank uniform lattices, and the answer is negative:
+Since being coarse median implies property (RD), one could ask if this could be a way to prove property (RD) for higher rank uniform lattices.
+Even though it might follow from~\cite{ramagge_robertson_steger} that looking only at coarse medians is not enough for $\SL(3,\K)$, the following makes it clear.

-\begin{maincor} Let $\K$ be a local field, let $G$ be the group of $\K$-points of a simple algebraic group without compact factors, and let $\Gamma$ be a lattice in $G$.
-Then $\Gamma$ is coarse median if and only if $G$ has $\K$-rank $1$. \end{maincor}
+\begin{mainthm} Let $\K$ be a local field, let $G$ be the group of $\K$-points of a simple algebraic group without compact factors and let $\Gamma$ be a lattice in $G$.
+If $\Gamma$ is coarse median, then $G$ has $\K$-rank $1$. \end{mainthm}

 Note that, due to property (T), higher rank lattices do not admit unbounded actions on median metric spaces (see~\cite{chatterji_drutu_haglund}).
 But in the coarse median setting this is not a consequence of property (T), since for instance every hyperbolic group with property (T) is coarse median.